Yes, she can do STEM too, but its a long way. Read why female scientists fear to look their best.

 Feeling Like Not Belonging to the Crowd at Professional Meetings

 At conference dinners, I felt like a nice table accessory.
 Nobody would discuss science with the few female attendees at a conference dinner, reception or ice-breaker.
 On the contrary, we young women were introduced asap to the accompanying wives to entertain them!
 They, of course, told us that sciences isn’t right for us, and we should have kids asap!

 You Have to Send Signals that You Are Not an Accompanying Wife/Guest

 At scientific meetings, I tried to look professional and dressed in a conservative corporate style.
 This dress code is still today the best choice what to wear in this setting as a female scientist.
 Why?
 The “important people” dress like such.
 Wearing this dress code, helps that you get at least approached and talked to.
 You could be a program director, right?
 Another reason why I wore suits was to not be mistaken as someone’s accompanying wife.Women aren't accessories, they only wear them.
 Click To Tweet

 It is frustrating that today young women in physical sciences and engineering still worry about what to wear.
 They said the other day that they regularly wonder about appropriate work attire.
-One said she tries to not be visible at all.
-Another one said that “when a guy dresses up in a suit, shirt and tie for a presentation, it’s fully accepted.
-It’s considered as a sign of respect for their audience.
+One said she tries to be invisible.
+Another one said that “when a guy dresses up in a suit, shirt and tie for a presentation, the audience fully accepts it as a sign of respect.
 When a woman dresses up, no one listens, but stares.”
-An international female student said “You can’t win, just wear what gives you confidence and get over it (the talk).”Everyone should have the right to dress up when they want to.
+An international female student said “You can’t win, just wear what gives you confidence, and get over it (the talk).”Everyone should have the right to dress up when they want to.
 Click To Tweet

 There is this sayingThe first impression is the most important one.
 Click To Tweet